Abdallah Imamo

-Abdallah Imamo Ahmed (born 19 April 1993) is a Comorian international footballer who plays as a defender for UE Sant Julià in Andorra.
+Abdallah Imamo Ahmed (born 19 April 1993) is a footballer who plays as a left-back.
+Born in France, he represents Comoros internationally.

 Career

 Imamo has formerly played in France for Savigny-le-Temple, Longvic, Quétigny, Selongey and Drancy.

 International career

 On 11 November 2016, Imamo made his senior international debut for Comoros in a 2–2 home friendly draw against Togo, as a 88th-minute substitute for Youssouf M'Changama.